VS-CDR/Utilities/README.md

 # Utilities
-Here I have collected some of the scripts that I once wrote and that I have left
+Here I have collected some of the scripts that I once wrote and that I have left.